Unseen Object Instance Segmentation with Fully Test-time RGB-D Embeddings Adaptation: INTRODUCTION

-In this paper, we consider the open-set nature of UOIS and propose a Fully Test-time RGB-D Embeddings Adaptation (FTEA) method to mitigate the domain gap between synthetic data and unseen realistic data.
-The overview of our method is illustrated in Figure \ref{figure-overview1}.
-First, we propose a novel Non-parametric Entropy Objective (NEO), since the entropy is shown to be related to error and shift \cite{wang2020tent}.
-More confident predictions are generally more correct and have fewer shifts.
-Specifically, NEO leverages the unsupervised clustering to obtain centroids that present pseudo instance labels, and calculates the classification probabilities in a non-parametric way.
-Thus we can use the distributions to formulate Shannon entropy as the learning objective for test-time adaptation.
-Second, we design a Cross-modality Knowledge Distillation (CKD) module to encourage knowledge transfer during test time.
-CKD aims to distill the knowledge from the multimodal feature map to unimodal ones, since fused features provably perform better with more aggregated information \cite{huang2021makes}.
-Specifically, we use the full multimodal network as the teacher and the smaller partial unimodal network as the student.
-Finally, to avoid the model divergence and instability caused by tuning all parameters of the model, we utilize the affine transformation provided by Batch-Normalization (BN) \cite{ioffe2015batch} as the modulation parameters.
-By re-calibrating the channel of RGB and depth feature maps, better-fused RGB-D embeddings for unseen object instance segmentation are obtained.
+Therefore, rather than betting the generalization ability to elaborate models as in previous works \cite{xie2019best, xiang2020learning, xie2021rice, xie2021unseen}, we place emphasis on the model's adaptability across domains.
+Specifically, we propose a Fully Test-time RGB-D Embeddings Adaptation (FTEA) framework to mitigate the domain gap between synthetic and unseen realistic data.
+First, we propose a novel Non-parametric Entropy Objective (NEO) that can be calculated without the explicit classification layer to enable test-time adaptation for the open-world UOIS task.
+The NEO leverages non-parametric distributions to formulate Shannon entropy \cite{shannon1948mathematical} as the learning objective, since the Shannon entropy is shown to be related to error and shift \cite{wang2020tent}, \textit{i.e.,} more confident predictions are generally more correct and have fewer shifts.
+Second, we design a Cross-modality Knowledge Distillation (CKD) module to encourage knowledge transfer during testing.
+Different from other KD methods \cite{hinton2015distilling, gou2021knowledge}, CKD aims to distill the knowledge from multimodal (RGB-D) features to unimodal (RGB or depth) ones, thus enhancing the unimodal features for better fusion.
+Finally, we utilize the affine transformation provided by BatchNorm (BN) \cite{ioffe2015batch} layer as the modulation parameters to conduct fully test-time RGB-D embeddings adaptation.